 Payroll in France is among the most complex in Europe, with employers responsible for reporting employee wages for income tax purposes, withholding employee social insurance contributions, paying additional social insurance contributions from their revenue as a percentage of employee income and following requirements of a payroll tax based on the country’s value-added tax and other possible taxes.

 In order to administer accurate and compliant payroll in France, you’ll need a firm understanding of the regulations that govern payroll processing and reporting.

 The euro (EUR) is the official currency of France.

 Employees must be paid at least monthly with the exception of seasonal, temporary, intermittent or work-from-home employees, and a payslip detailing the following is required:

 - Social tax liabilities for the employee and employer

 - Exemption amounts

-- Number of regular hours and overtime hours of work attributable to the payment
+- Number of regular hours and overtime hours of work for the pay period

-- Hourly regular and overtime rates of compensation applicable to the payment
+- Hourly regular and overtime rates of compensation for the pay period

 Payslips are generally electronic, although employees may opt to receive paper payslips.